About the City Club

-Thank you for participating in the 2020 Hope and Stanley Adelstein Free Speech Essay Contest!
+Thank you for participating in the 2023 Hope and Stanley Adelstein Essay Contest!

 Please read all details below regarding the essay prompt and eligibility.
 For details on judging, please click below for the detailed rubric.

-If you have any questions, please reach out to Communications and Marketing Manager, Julia Wang at email@example.com.
+If you have any questions, please reach out to Noelle Celeste at firstname.lastname@example.org.
 Good luck!